phetsims/phet-info/doc/phet-software-design-patterns.md

 systems and the ability to transform between the two.

-Since the majority of our simulations take place in a 2-dimensional coordinate frame, we often use ModelViewTransform2.js to achive these tranformations.
+Since the majority of our simulations take place in a 2-dimensional coordinate frame, we often use ModelViewTransform2.js to achieve these transformations.
 It allows you to create an instance of a transform that suits your scaling, translational, and rotational specifications - and then you can call methods on that instance to switch between coordinate systems.
 Here's an example of what a `modelViewTransform` instantiation could look like in the view.
 It's the most typical case where you're positioning Nodes relative to the ScreenView's coordinate frame: